Inflection: Declension and conjugation

 pronoun + conjugated auxiliary verb + non-finite form of main verb.

+Conjugations of verbs in other languages are often much more complex, as illustrated below.

 Inflectional paradigm

-An inflectional paradigm refers to a pattern (usually a set of inflectional endings), where a class of words follow the same pattern.
+An inflectional paradigm refers to a pattern (usually a set of inflectional endings), in which a class of words follows the same pattern.
 Nominal inflectional paradigms are called declensions, and verbal inflectional paradigms are termed conjugations.
 For instance, there are five types of Latin declension.
 Words that belong to the first declension usually end in -a and are usually feminine, these words share a common inflectional framework.
 Meanwhile words that belong to the second declension end in -us, -um, or -er, and are usually masculine or neuter.
 In Old English, nouns are divided into two major categories of declension, the strong and weak ones, as shown below: